PsuAstro528/Fall2025/tips/roar/sshkeys.md

 ```shell
 ls -al ~/.ssh/
 ```
-If you see a file id_rsa.pub, then you already have an ssh key.
+If you see a file `id_rsa.pub`, then you already have an ssh key.
 If not, then run
 ```shell
 ssh-keygen
 ```